 In February 2020, Lake Mendocino was above the water conservation pool and at the top of the Forecast Informed Reservoir Operations (FIRO) pool of 80,050 ac-ft.
-This reservoir level is very similar to the current reservoir status.
-Over the next 20 months, the Russian River watershed experienced a severe drought and Lake Mendocino storage levels declined to 12,864 ac-ft in October 2021, in spite of Sonoma Water filing temporary urgency change petitions to drastically reduce minimum instream flow requirements and the State Water Board curtailing over 1,800 riparian claims and appropriative water rights.
+Over the next 20 months, the Russian River watershed experienced a severe drought and Lake Mendocino storage levels declined to 12,864 ac-ft in October 2021, despite Sonoma Water filing temporary urgency change petitions to drastically reduce minimum instream flow requirements and the State Water Board curtailing over 1,800 riparian claims and appropriative water rights.
+This recent historical example from the 2020-2022 drought highlights the diligence needed under the current conditions to prevent the complete draining of Lake Mendocino.

-Under the current hydrologic index, the applicable minimum instream flow requirements may require releases of water from Lake Mendocino and Lake Sonoma at unsustainable levels if the Russian River watershed experiences significantly less rainfall than the Lake Pillsbury watershed.
-Given these changes to PVP operations, the influence of the Eel River water imports on downstream hydrologic conditions in the Russian River is greatly diminished.
+Under the current Decision 1610 hydrologic index, the applicable minimum instream flow requirements may require releases of water from Lake Mendocino and Lake Sonoma at unsustainable levels if the Russian River watershed experiences significantly less rainfall than the Lake Pillsbury watershed.
+Given the changes to PVP operations, the influence of the Eel River water imports on downstream hydrologic conditions in the Russian River is greatly diminished.
 Therefore, cumulative inflow into Lake Pillsbury is no longer an appropriate metric to assess the hydrologic conditions in the Russian River watershed.
 Consequently, Sonoma Water requests that storage thresholds in Lake Mendocino be used as the hydrologic index to determine the water supply condition in the Russian River watershed upon which minimum instream requirements are based.
-A similar approach using storage thresholds was requested by Sonoma Water in prior State Water Board filings for Temporary Urgency Change Petitions (TUCP) in December 2013 (approved December 31, 2013), January 2021 (approved February 4, 2021), November 2021 (approved December 10, 2021), and October 2022 (approved December 14, 2022).
-Under the current TUCP request, the storage thresholds have been updated to incorporate the current operational conditions present in the Russian River (see Section 4.0).
+This approach using a similar table of storage thresholds was requested by Sonoma Water in a prior State Water Board filing for Temporary Urgency Change Petitions (TUCP) in October 2023 (approved December 27, 2023).
+Additionally, TUCPs using the same approach were filed by Sonoma Water in December 2013 (approved December 31, 2013), January 2021 (approved February 4, 2021), November 2021 (approved December 10, 2021), and October 2022 (approved December 14, 2022).
+Under the current TUCP request, the storage thresholds are the same as developed for the October 2023 TUCP, which were updated from prior uses of a hydrologic index based on storage thresholds to incorporate new operational conditions in the Russian River watershed and a new methodology (see Section 4.0).